antonioastorino/multiface/README.md

 where `<device_name>` is that used to communicate with the ESP32, for example `/ttyUSB0`.

+Then `echo` your instructions to the FIFO created by the application.

 ## Limitations
 Tested on Raspberry Pi 4 and ESP32 only.
 With minor changes it can run on any uC supported by Platform IO and any OS.